-If you have made any changes to your daily backup script in the /m1/ utility directory, you might need to either review your changes and insert them into the new daily backup script, revert to your previous one, or use the new one without any of your customizations.
+If you have made any changes to your daily backup script in the /ml/utility directory, you might need to either review your changes and insert them into the new daily backup script, revert to your previous one, or use the new one without any of your customizations.

-7.10 Set Up the System Statistics and Accounting (Sun OS Only)
+7.10 Set Up the System Statistics and Accounting

-This step sets up of some statistics gathering and accounting on SunOS systems only.
+This step sets up of some statistics gathering and accounting.
 It helps Ex Libris evaluate how the application is performing and gives Ex Libris information for feature changes to the software.